mayalevy/CENA/README.md

 CENA is based on R but also requires python3 for running.
 For Windows, we strongly reccommend that python will be installed with conda (and not pure python) to ease the installation progress of the dependent libraries.
-In addition to R, for Windows users, Rtools should be installed.
+In addition to R, for Windows users, Rtools should bIn addition to R, for Windows users, Rtools should be installed. e installed.